 Restore Option

-The tool shall provide a command-line option to restore the link to the /Data_Products group.
+The tool shall provide a command-line option to restore the link to the /Data_Products and /All_Data groups and to remove the links to the datasets added in step 4 .

 Augmentation Steps

-The h5augjpss tool shall perform three major steps to augment an NPOESS product file.
-Each of the steps listed below is independent of each other and can be specified by the command line option discussed in 3.3.2.3.
+The h5augjpss tool shall perform threefour major steps to augment an NPOESS product file.
+Each of the steps listed below is independent of each other except as noted in section 3.2 and can be specified by the command line option discussed in 3.3.2.3.
 Figure 4 shows the steps performed in a sequence (the tool’s default behavior) to augment a file to be readable by netCDF- based visualization tools.

 Hide HDF5 data structures that are not recognized by the current netCDF-4 library and store information about to allow restoring the data structures later.
 This step is discussed in section 3.4.1.